ukrishnas/LPSharp/CLP/README.md

   the solver.
 - [Clp](https://github.com/coin-or/Clp.git) for the solver.

-The submodules have been simplified in the following ways:
+The submodules have been simplified in the following ways.

+__What has been retained?__

+- BuildTools header files
+- CoinUtils source code
+- LibClp source code
+- Clp executable source code
+- LibClp examples
+- Visual Studio build files

+__What has been changed?__

+- The repositories had helpful Visual Studio project and solution files going back to version 9.
+We have just retained the latest version.
+Minor edits were made to the project files.

+__What has been removed?__

 - Coinbrew is a helpful shell script and .coin-or folders that fetches dependent projects, runs configure and make.
 Since all files are already in a single